vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-1-backups.md

 #### Consideration for backup storage: independence of backups in terms of geography and provider (good)

-The backups are store on Amazon S3.
+The backups are stored on Amazon S3.
 This is a different provider than my VPS (Linode).
 Also, the AWS region where the backups are stored is not geographically very close to the region where my Linode is stored.
 Therefore, we have independence of both geography and provider.

 #### Consideration for backup storage: cost of storing the backup (good)